3vincent/nextcloud-back/README.md

 - `nextcloudInstallation`: Directory where your Nextcloud installation lives, e.g. /var/www/nextcloud
 - `nextcloudData`: Directory where Nextcloud stores your user data, e.g. /opt/nextcloud-data
 - `apacheUser`: The user that runs your php or php-fpm environment
+- `databaseType`: Can be either **mysql** or **postgres**
-- `mysqlUser`: The name of your Nextcloud MySQL database user
+- `databaseUser`: The name of your Nextcloud MySQL or postgresql database user
-- `mysqlDatabase`: The name of your Nextcloud MySQL database
+- `databaseDatabaseName`: The name of your Nextcloud MySQL or Postgresql database
-- `mysqlPassword`: Can/should be left empty when the password is passed as an **ENV_VAR.** Examples see below.
+- `databasePassword`: Can/should be left empty when the password is passed as an **ENV_VAR.** Examples see below.
 - `mysql4byte`: Can be true(1) or false(0).
 It determines if your MySQL database uses 4-byte support.
 Standard is true(1).
+If you use postgresql you can ignore this.

 ## Environment Variable vs. Config Variable

-1. You can either pass your mySQL password as an environment variable at execution time, like this `NEXTCLOUDMYSQLPW=mypassword ./nextcloud-backup.sh`.
+1. You can either pass your database password as an environment variable at execution time, like this `NEXTCLOUDDATABASEPW=mypassword ./nextcloud-backup.sh`.

-2. Or you can set it up in your config file. (`mysqlPassword=''`).
+2. Or you can set it up in your config file. (`databasePassword=''`).

 If you set the password as environment variable at exection (1) it overwrites the password that is set in the config file (2).